 The income tax system in South Africa

 South African income tax is levied on residents’ worldwide income, with appropriate relief to avoid double taxation for certain foreigners, plus exemptions and allowable deductions.
-Taxes only apply to the South African income of non-residents, however.
+Since March 2020, tax residents who earn more than R1.25 million per year in foreign employment income have been taxed in South Africa.
+The normal tax tables for that particular year of assessment will be applied.
+For non-residents, taxes generally only apply to the South African income that they earn.

 The South African Revenue Service (SARS) collects income tax in South Africa.
 This revenue partly contributes to public goods such as public healthcare.
 In most cases, though, people pay taxes through the Pay As You Earn (PAYE) system.
 Under this system, taxes are withheld through your monthly salary payments and reconciled at the end of the tax year.